100% Pure Love: Critical reception

 In his weekly UK chart commentary, James Masterton wrote, "The lady with possibly the most unusual voice in dance music is back."
 He also described the song as "more of the same kind of left-field nonsense".
-Andy Beevers from Music Week gave it four out of five, complimenting it as "an impressive comeback", stating that "boasting a strong garage production from The Basement Boys and a catchy vocal hook, this could cross over."
+Andy Beevers from Music Week gave it a score of four out of five, complimenting it as "an impressive comeback", stating that "boasting a strong garage production from The Basement Boys and a catchy vocal hook, this could cross over."
 Wendi Cermak from The Network Forty said it is "100% fierce!"
+Sam Steele from NME wrote, "'100' is a clubby house stomper with big beats and a huge catchy chorus.
+A breezy backdrop to a drunken evening in an Ibiza/Essex discotheque."
 Orla Swift from Record-Journal deemed it a "bright, dynamic number", that is "displaying a knack both for catchy melodies and innovative arrangements".
-Tim Jeffery from the RM Dance Update noted that it "features a catchy 'Back to the middle and round again' hook that should be enough to propel it into the charts."
+Tim Jeffery from the Record Mirror Dance Update noted that it "features a catchy 'Back to the middle and round again' hook that should be enough to propel it into the charts."
+In his weekly Record Mirror dance column, James Hamilton named it a "catchily chorused jiggly chugger".
 Jonathan Bernstein from Spin viewed it as a "potential successor" to Waters' signature singles.
-Eddie B. Allen Jr. from Toledo Blade described it as the "most forceful" of the dance singles on the album.
+Eddie B. Allen Jr. from Toledo Blade considered it the "most forceful" of the dance singles on the album.